TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 Fault-Tolerant Indexes process index activation and deactivation in the workflow queues.
 When the fault-tolerant infrastructure processes a workflow, it retrieves the grain's list of active workflow IDs.
 If the workflow is due to a grain deactivation, then retrieving the active workflow IDs will cause the grain to be reactivated, in effect preventing grain deactivation.
 #### Cannot Define Both Eager And Lazy Indexes on a Single Grain
 Allowing both Eager and Lazy indexes on a single grain would lead to potential difficulties in ensuring correctness.
-### Only One Indexing Scheme (FT, NFT, TRX) per Grain
+### Only One Indexing Consistency Scheme (FT, NFT, TRX) per Grain
-Orleans only supports a single indexing scheme per Grain class: fault-tolerant or non-fault-tolerant workflow, or transactional.
-This is reflected in the presence of only a single `IIndexWriter` facet parameter.
+Orleans only supports a single indexing consistency scheme per Grain class: fault-tolerant or non-fault-tolerant workflow, or transactional.
+This is reflected in the presence of only a single `IIndexedState` facet parameter.
 ### Single Implementation Class per Grain Interface
 Because GetGrain() must find only one implementation class for a given grain interface, we cannot support some scenarios such as having the same TIIndexedGrainInterface on multiple Grain implementation classes or hierarchies of `TIIndexableGrain`s.